Delta, American join United in dropping most US change fees

 Both carriers also extended temporary waivers on change fees for domestic and international flights, so ditching the fees permanently won’t make much difference to passengers right away.
 But by doing so, United, Delta and American are abandoning a fee that has drawn particular scorn from customers, consumer advocates and members of Congress.

+The fee, however, has raised lots of revenue for the airlines at very little cost.
+Since 2010, Delta has raked in $8.2 billion, American has scooped up just under $7 billion, and United has scored nearly $6.5 billion just from change fees.

 Airline shares fell on Monday after United’s decision and the expectation that other big airlines would be forced to ditch their change fees too.
-Delta and United both ended down 3.6%, American shed 4% and Southwest retreated 3.2%.
+Delta and United both ended down 3.6%, American lost 4% and Southwest dropped 3.2%.

-Even without change fees, plenty of other fees will survive.
-Charges for checking a bag were greatly expanded more than a decade ago.
-Many airlines also charge extra for seat assignments, more legroom, priority boarding and other perks, and they provided a growing source of revenue for airlines until the pandemic hit.
+Even without change fees, plenty of other extra charges will survive.
+Fees for checking a bag were greatly expanded more than a decade ago.
+Many airlines also charge extra for seat assignments, more legroom, priority boarding and other perks, and those fees provided a growing source of revenue for airlines until the pandemic hit.

 ———